Cleaning With Sodium Percarbonate – Everything To Know

 If you’ve been convinced to start cleaning with sodium percarbonate, then it is readily available online from retailers like Big Green Smile and &Keep, offering both plastic and plastic-free options.

-Big Green Smile, for example, sells it in a variety of sizes.
-A 500 g plastic tub costs just £6.99.
-If you’d rather avoid plastic, Big Green Smile also sells a 1 kg plastic-free paper bag for £7.15, which also works out more cost-effective.
-If that is out of stock, then &Keep sells a 750 g plastic-free bag of sodium percarbonate for £5.95.
+Big Green Smile sells a 1 kg plastic-free paper bag for £8.60.
+If that is out of stock, then Ethical Superstore sells a 750 g plastic-free bag of sodium percarbonate for £5.99.

-I’ve got a full guide on where to buy sodium percarbonate if you need any more suggestions.
+I’ve also got a full guide on where to buy sodium percarbonate, if you need any more suggestions.

 Found this post useful?
 Please consider buying me a virtual coffee to help support the site’s running costs.